LiamBenn/UFC-Rankings/README.md

 # UFC-Rankings
 A CLI tool to see the current UFC rankings

-This is my first Python project, and one i will continue to work on!
+This is my first Python project, and one i wish to expand on :)